yourcelf/docudig/README.rst

-DocuDig_Dat
+DocuDig
 +++++++

-<a href="https://github.com/yourcelf/docudig">DocuDig</a> is a Django application for rich faceted browsing and searching of
+DocuDig is a Django application for rich faceted browsing and searching of structured documents.
-structured documents.
 It began its life as a search application for the WikiLeaks war log releases, but has evolved to a general purpose structured document browsing and searching tool.

-<a href="https://github.com/maxogden/dat">Dat</a> is a tool for sharing and versioning tabular data.
-This DocuDig_Dat branch adds capability to upload documents to DocuDig using Dat.
-Dat is an alternative to git which better supports:

-* real time data (sensors, social media, geolocation)
-* transforming data (tracking updates in several formats)
-* data filtering/subsets

 *Features*